SDupZ/blog.sdup.nz/content/blog/react-amsterdam-2019/index.md

 Your team can prepare for these changes by wrapping all your new code (and old if you're brave) in the `<React.StrictMode>` tag.
 This is stripped out in production builds but during development will fire warnings to the console where you've breached any of the conditions for concurrent mode.
-You can add this as many times you like and anywhere in the tree so the isn't much excuse to not using it.
+You can add this as many times you like and anywhere in the tree so there isn't much excuse to not using it.

 # Takeaways